Steady (app)

 Steady is a web and mobile application that lets users access a platform listing part-time, hourly and on-demand work opportunities.
 Listings are customized according to a user's geographical location and skills.

 Steady Platform, Inc. was founded in 2017 in Atlanta.
-CEO Adam Roseman says he came up with the idea for the platform with co-founder Michael Loeb — an early investor in Priceline.com — after analyzing statistics on the transition of full-time employees to part-time work.
+CEO Adam Roseman says he came up with the idea for the platform with co-founder Michael Loeb after analyzing statistics on the transition of full-time employees to part-time work.
 The Steady platform aims to help independent workers find new income streams and manage their earnings so they do not have to rely on high-interest credit, according to Roseman.

-Roseman has said he named the app Steady because he wants workers who are using the platform “to feel like they are steady.”

 The company released its application in 2018.
 The application is available online, as well as on Apple's iOS and Google's Android platforms.
 Currently, Steady's platform only lists employers in the United States.

 Service

 Steady can be accessed via the company's website or application.
 Web users are asked for their five-digit ZIP code and to fill out a brief survey.
 They are then connected to an online platform where they can view and sign up for various work opportunities.
 Companies listed on Steady's platform include Uber, Target and Instacart.

 Steady includes an income tracker to help users monitor their different income streams and total monthly earnings.
 The application also offers discounts for registered application users at partnering pharmacies and retailers.

-In December 2018, online investment company Betterment announced that it will be offering a year's worth of its services to Steady users.

-Steady is currently ranked among the top 100 applications in the Apple App Store's business category.